101 Things to do in Bournemouth – Highcliffe Beach

 Highcliffe Beach for Children

-Not my favourite beach because it’s shingle.
-The coastal path is a very popular dog walking route, so there’s a lot of dog poo.
+Not my favourite beach because it’s mainly shingle and the access is steep and uneven.
+And there are no facilities.
+In addition, the coastal path is a very popular dog walking route, so there’s a lot of dog poo.
 I wouldn’t bring children here.

 Dogs

-Dogs are not permitted on the blue flag area of the beach between May and September.
-The areas either side are dog friendly.
+Dogs are not permitted between groynes H4 and H8 (the former Blue Flag beach area) between May and September.
+The areas either side are dog friendly all year round.